Wheat-berry porridge with poppy seed, honey, walnuts, raisins. The opening course of sviata vechera on January 6, eaten cold.

 Chewy whole wheat berries soaked overnight then long-simmered, bound in poppy-seed paste, sweetened only with honey and uzvar liquid.
 Cold, dense, slightly grainy from crushed poppy.
 Eaten by spoon, often shared from one bowl.

-Poppy seed must be ground to a paste with hot water in a makitra (wooden mortar) — store-bought ground is too dry and bitter.
+Poppy seed must be ground to a paste with hot water in a makitra (earthenware/ceramic mortar) — store-bought ground is too dry and bitter.
 Wheat berries soaked 8 hours then simmered until they burst but hold shape; overcook and texture collapses.

 Variations